 Catch weight tags

-A catch weight tag can be created by using a warehouse app process, it can be manually created in the form Warehouse management > Inquiries and reports > Catch weight tag or it can be created by using a data entity process.
+A catch weight tag can be created by using a Warehouse Management mobile app process, it can be manually created in the form Warehouse management > Inquiries and reports > Catch weight tag or it can be created by using a data entity process.
 If a catch weight tag is associated with an inbound source document line, such as purchase order line, the tag will be registered.
 If the line is used for outbound processing, the tag will be updated as shipped.
 You can view all the historical catch weight tag registration events via the Catch weight tag registration option from the Catch weight tag page.

 In addition to the restrictions that currently apply for catch weight products, tagged catch weight products have other restrictions that currently apply.